michaelnordmeyer/michaelnordmeyer.github.io/_posts/2017-05-02-digital-hoarding.md

 ---
 Sometimes I wonder if I sport a behaviour called digital hoarding.

-<q>Digital hoarding (also known as e-hoarding) is excessive acquisition and reluctance to delete electronic material no longer valuable to the user.</q>
+> Digital hoarding (also known as e-hoarding) is excessive acquisition and reluctance to delete electronic material no longer valuable to the user.

 — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Digital_hoarding)</cite>